 These flexible courses are tailored to meet your experience and learning needs.
 Topics cover the National Curriculum at Key Stage 3 and 4 (and explore key stage 5), getting you up to speed before you begin your teacher training in September.
 Our SKE courses are short non-credit bearing courses, with a certificate awarded at the end of your course to provide to your training provider as proof of your successful completion.

 Careers and employability

-These courses are designed for graduates who wish to train to teach a particular secondary education subject, but do not have sufficient subject knowledge.
+This course ais designed for graduates who wish to train to teach Maths as a secondary education subject, but do not have sufficient subject knowledge.
 To be eligible, you must already hold an offer of a place on a postgraduate teacher training course, and the provider offering that place must have made completion of the SKE course a condition of that offer.